Fasting

 Illness

 If your pet has experienced any illness in the week or so leading up to surgery, no matter how minor, please advise us during the admission appointment.
-Please let us know if there is any chance your pet may have ingested rat or mouse baits (this can interfere with normal blood clotting).

 Females on Heat